PSPDFKit/PSPDFKitOCR-SP/README.md

 To get started with PSPDFKitOCR we suggest reading the [Integrating PSPDFKit](https://pspdfkit.com/guides/ios/current/getting-started/integrating-pspdfkit) page located at the [PSPDFKit Guides](https://pspdfkit.com/guides/ios/current/).

-PSPDFKit is compatible with iOS 13, 14, and 15 and Xcode 13+.

 ## Support

 For questions or to report issues, open a ticket on our [support platform](https://pspdfkit.com/support/request).